-IS HUMMUS PALEO?
+IS STARBUCKS HONEY PALEO?

 Hummus: one of the most-loved party dips of all time.
 We often see this creamy spread alongside fresh vegetable crudité, and touted as a healthy protein option.
 But what exactly is hummus, whether it’s store-bought or homemade: is hummus Paleo?